Your end of financial year checklist

 - Don't exceed your caps

-Work out how much you've put into super this financial year and if there's a possibility you've gone above your contribution caps, speak to a financial adviser.
+Work out how much you've put into super this financial year and if there's a possibility you've gone above your contribution caps, speak to our team.

 - Find other ways to contribute

 If you're a low income earner, you might be eligible for other types of contributions or government payments.
 Your spouse may also qualify for a tax offset when making a contribution on your behalf.
-If you're not sure what you're entitled to, ask your financial adviser now so you don't miss out before 30 June.
+If you're not sure what you're entitled to, ask us now so you don't miss out before 30 June.

 Taking care of business